marcrasi/marcrasi.github.io/index.md

 layout: page
 ---

 Hi, I'm Marc Rasi.
 I work on TensorFlow at Google.
+Contact me at firstname dot lastname at gmail.

 Here are some fun things that I have made: